chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) The merits of serving the guru. . . .
 63

-(3) With what kind of heart do you serve the guru....
+(3) With what kind of attitude do you serve the guru? ....
 66

 3. The merits of piety and sincerity ................................
 74